Protecting adults: Information for providers and professionals

 The key expectations are all agencies will:

-- follow a robust recruitment procedure including relevant Criminal Record Bureau and Independent Safeguarding Authority (Vetting and Barring Scheme) checks.
-The Criminal Records Bureau's website offers more information.
+- follow a robust recruitment procedure including relevant Disclosure and Barring Service Checks.
+The Disclosure & Barring Service offers more information.

-- take appropriate disciplinary action and report staff who are found to have abused adults at risk.
+- take appropriate disciplinary action and when required report the action taken to the Disclosure and Barring Service (for more details see the DBS website).
 Agencies should also make appropriate reports to the Independent Safeguarding Authority and contact details can be found on their website.

 - have an accessible whistle-blowing and complaints procedure that empowers adults at risk, their carers and frontline staff to report abuse